cuthbertLab/music21/music21/doc/html/_sources/applications.txt

 Applications and Extensions of music21
 =============================================

-Music21 has been used in numerous research tasks already, and will continue to offer researchers many tools to explore new domains.
+Music21 has been used in numerous research tasks already, and will continue to offer researchers many tools with which to explore new domains.

 Papers, Presentations, and Publications